-Do not use MMA instead of the liquid in your acrylic products.
-Prolonged skin contact with MMA can cause tingling, numbness, and whitening of the fingers.
-It causes skin allergy in many people.
-An allergy to MMA can make you allergic to the other methacrylates as well.
-If you develop a severe skin allergy, you may have to stop working with artificial nail products.
+o not use MMA instead of the liquid in your acrylic roducts.
+Prolonged skin contact with MMA can cause ting the numbness, and whitening of the fingers.
+It uses a lallergy in many people.
+An allergy to MMA can take ou allergic to the other methacrylates as well.
+If u develop a severe skin allergy, you may have to stee working the artificial nail products.

-Protect your career, your health, and the health of your clients by using only the materials supplied by the manufacturers of your products.
-And remember to check any product you use to be sure it doesn't contain methyl methacrylate.
+Protect your areer, for health, and the health of your client, by use only the materials supplied by the manufacturers of your products.
+And remember to check any product you use to be sure it doesn't contain methyl methacrylat he lamps used in UV-gel systems generate UV-A light.
+The type of ultraviolet light especially associated with sunburn, premature aging of the skin, skin cancer, and eye damage is UV-B light.
+Exposure to UV-A light is generally much less hazardous.
+If used correctly, UV-A lamps are generally considered safe.